dickgroenenberg/Bogarin_Anchored_Phylogenomics/README.md

 ### Running the ['Rename'][Rename] script
 No dependencies

 The script will work on the same set of fasta files but in addition requires a _descriptions_ file.
 The latter file (**Description.txt**) is a two column tab separated file (after Bogarin's "Lepanthes NGS Table.xls" < Blast_sum); column one consists of the fasta basename (T272_L1, T272_L2, T272_L3, etc. MS Excel sort descending) and column two of the gene descriptions.
+For the mock dataset an example of [Description.txt][Description] (for five fasta files) is given.
 Execution of [Rename.sh][Rename] will yield the folder:
 **Out** - contains the fasta files (\*.fsa) with adjusted headers (adjusted organism field, gene descriptions, failed reads removed)

 ### Possible improvements